intake/intake-esm/.github/pull_request_template.md

----
-name: Pull request template
-about: Contribute to intake-esm with a pull request
-title: ''
-labels: ''
-assignees: ''

----

 <!--
 Thanks for submitting a PR, your contribution is really appreciated!
 Below are a few things we ask you kindly to self-check before getting a review.
 Remove checks that are not relevant.